Live Together

-"Live Together" was quite successful on the charts in Europe, entering the top 10 in Belgium (7), Italy (10), the Netherlands (5) and the UK (10).
-In the latter, the song peaked at that position in its second week on the UK Singles Chart on 11 February 1990, after having debuted at number 19 the week before.
-It reached the top 20 in Finland (16), Ireland (11), Spain (17) and Switzerland (15), as well as on the Eurochart Hot 100, peaking at number 19 in March same year.
-Additionally, it was a top 30 hit in Austria (30) and West Germany (23).
-Outside Europe, "Live Together" peaked at number 23 and 62 in New Zealand and Australia, respectively.

 Critical reception

 Upon the album release, The Atlanta Journal-Constitution wrote that Stansfield's voice "alternately soars, sobs and adds over-dubbed backup vocals" on self-penned tunes such as "Live Together".
 J.D.
 Considine from The Baltimore Sun praised her "warm, emotive voice", "seeming soulfully insinuating" through the song.
-A reviewer from Billboard described it as "Gloria Gaynor-ish" and said the singer "shows just what powerful potential she has".
-Bob Stanley from Melody Maker viewed it as "a lacklustre follow-up by the girl with the Subbutea painted haircut."
+A reviewer from Billboard magazine described it as "Gloria Gaynor-ish" and said the singer "shows just what powerful potential she has".
+Bob Stanley from Melody Maker viewed it as "a lacklustre follow-up by the girl with the Subbutea painted haircut".
 He added, "How does it compare to Lisa's other singles?
 More of the same only less so."